Bosnia & Herzegovina (Southeastern Europe)

 Drinking & Driving:

 The legal limit is 0.03% (0.00% for drivers under 21 or with under 3 years' experience).
-There can be severe penalties for drink driving including fines or suspension from driving.
-Another thing to take note of is that any person visibly under the influence of alcohol is not permitted to travel as a front seat passenger.
+Any person visibly under the influence of alcohol is not permitted to travel as a front seat passenger.

 Seat Belts:

-A child under the age of 12 years cannot travel in the front passenger seat with the exception of a child between 0-2 years who can travel in this seat in a rear facing approved child seat with the airbag deactivated.
-All children under 12 years must sit in a suitable child restraint.
+Children under the age of 12 years cannot travel in the front passenger seat, and must sit in a suitable child restraint.
+Children between 0 – 2 years can travel in the front, but must be in a rear facing approved child seat with the airbag deactivated.

 Items/Documents Required when Driving: